Tutorial | Image classification without code#

 The List Contents recipe builds a tabular dataset with information about files in managed folders.

-The resulting table bean_images_train_files contains 492 rows with the name and file path of each image, along with a column called target where each image is labeled as healthy, bean_rust, or angular_leaf_spot.
+The resulting dataset bean_images_train_files contains 492 rows with the name and file path of each image, along with a column called target where each image is labeled as healthy, bean_rust, or angular_leaf_spot.

 Screenshot showing the bean_images_train_files dataset created with the recipe.

-In this section, we’ll create a model in the Lab, and later we’ll deploy it in the Flow.
+In this section, we’ll create a model in the Lab (a fine-tuned version of a pre-trained model) before deploying it to the Flow.

 The Create image classification info window.